Virginia Governor Orders Removal of Confederate Statue Amid Protests

 The announcement comes after six days of protests in Richmond and across the state against racism and police violence.

-On Friday night, Lee’s statue and the other monuments became of both shouts and spray paint as thousands of Richmonders flooded the streets after months of isolation due to the coronavirus pandemic.
+On Friday night, Lee’s statue and the other monuments became targets of both shouts and spray paint as thousands of Richmonders flooded the streets after months of isolation due to the coronavirus pandemic.

 Protesters also damaged property Friday, including a city bus that was burned to the ground.
 Saturday night saw looting through the city’s art’s district and at shops near a local college.